Eppo-exp/eppo-docs/docs/sdks/client-sdks/javascript.md

 :::note
 More details about logging and examples (with Segment, Rudderstack, mParticle, and Snowplow) can be found in the [event logging](/sdks/event-logging/) page.
 :::

+#### Avoiding duplicated assignment logs

+Eppo's SDK uses an internal cache to ensure that duplicate assignment events are not logged to the data warehouse.
+While Eppo's analytic engine will automatically deduplicate assignment records, this internal cache prevents firing unnecessary events and can help minimize costs associated with event logging.

 ## 3. Assign variations